Our History

-Peninsula College celebrated its 60th Anniversary during the 2021-2022 academic year.
-The college was founded in 1961 because a group of local citizens wanted to be able to continue their educations without having to travel great distances to college centers in Bremerton or across Puget Sound.
+Peninsula College was founded in 1961 because a group of local citizens wanted to be able to continue their education without having to travel great distances to college centers in Bremerton or across Puget Sound.
 The first classes were held in a small building on the Port Angeles High School campus, but the number of students who enrolled in the college quickly became more than the available facilities could accommodate, and plans were soon underway to build a permanent campus elsewhere in the city.

 Construction of the new campus began in 1964, and a year later the first classes were held on the present PC site with additional classes being offered all across our district.
 Today, the main campus spreads out over 75 acres of land in the foothills of the Olympic Mountains, overlooking the city of Port Angeles and its busy, international harbor.

-Our facilities include a Student Services Center; Maier Performance Hall; Allied Health and Early Childhood Education Building; Arts and Humanities Building; a new Science and Technology Building and ʔaʔk̓ʷustəƞáwt̓xʷ House of Learning Peninsula College Longhouse; Library/Media Center; computer labs; a lecture hall; and a student union building, known as the Pirate Union Building, or PUB.
-The PUB houses a theater, art gallery, Pirate Cove Cafe, Bookaneer bookstore, lounge area, Internet café, performance areas, Esports alcove, and student government offices.
+Our facilities include a Student Services Center; Maier Performance Hall; Allied Health and Early Childhood Education Building; Arts and Humanities Building; a Science and Technology Building and ʔaʔk̓ʷustəƞáwt̓xʷ House of Learning Peninsula College Longhouse; Library/Media Center; computer labs; a lecture hall; and a student union building, known as the Pirate Union Building, or PUB.
+The PUB houses a theater, art gallery, Market and Deli, Bookaneer bookstore, lounge area, performance areas, Esports alcove, and student government offices.

 Maier Hall is the largest building on campus, with 62,950 square feet.
 The intimate 130-seat performance hall is the centerpiece of the facility.
 Outfitted with the latest in sound and lighting equipment, it has been physically shaped to provide superb acoustics and ideal conditions for music, lectures, or poetry readings.
 Completely equipped art and ceramic studios and spacious music practice and rehearsal rooms allow students to fully explore all of the arts and discover their talents.
-Rounding out the facility are classrooms, a Transitional Studies Center, faculty offices, and a learning lab area that includes computer, math, English, and foreign language labs.
+Rounding out the facility are classrooms, a Transitional Studies Center, faculty offices, and a learning lab area that includes computer and math labs.

 The 56,000 square-foot Keegan Hall Science and Technology Building contains a lecture hall, 13 labs, five classrooms, faculty offices, and two conference rooms in two separate wings—a Science Wing and a Technology Wing.

 Standing in a grove of cedar trees on the south end of campus, ʔaʔk̓ʷustəƞáwt̓xʷ House of Learning, Peninsula College Longhouse was the first longhouse in the nation built on a community college campus.
-The vision of a Longhouse as a center for cultural expression and educational achievement for all students and community members has been woven together by Peninsula College and the six local tribes: Hoh River Chalat’, Quileute, Makah, Port Gamble S’Klallam, Jamestown S’Klallam, and Lower Elwha Klallam.
+The vision of the Longhouse as a center for cultural expression and educational achievement for all students and community members has been woven together by Peninsula College and six local Tribes: Hoh, Quileute, Makah, Port Gamble S’Klallam, Jamestown S’Klallam, and Lower Elwha Klallam.

-In 2007, leaders from the six local tribes and the College opened ʔaʔk̓ ʷustəƞáwt̓ xʷ House of Learning, Peninsula College Longhouse with a cedar bark ribbon-cutting ceremony.
+In 2007, leaders from the six Tribes and the College opened ʔaʔk̓ ʷustəƞáwt̓ xʷ House of Learning, Peninsula College Longhouse with a cedar bark ribbon-cutting ceremony.
 This ceremony was the culmination of more than two years of planning and construction and honored important tribal and community relationships.

-In fall 2010, tribal leaders, elders, and youth from all six tribal nations and community members joined Peninsula College to witness and celebrate the historic raising of a 20-foot Welcome Pole at the entrance to the Longhouse.
-The Welcome Pole was carved on campus by Jamestown S’Klallam master carver, Jeff Monson, from a pole graciously donated by the Lower Elwha Tribe.
-The college celebrated the tenth anniversary of the ʔaʔk̓ ʷustəƞáwt̓ xʷ House of Learning, Peninsula College Longhouse in 2017 and 2018 with an artist retrospective and a celebration honoring the tribes and those instrumental in its construction.
+In fall 2010, Tribal leaders, Elders, youth, and community members joined Peninsula College to witness and celebrate the historic raising of a 20-foot Welcome Pole at the entrance to the Longhouse.
+The Welcome Pole was carved on campus by Jamestown S’Klallam master carver, Jeff Monson, from a pole graciously donated by the Lower Elwha Klallam Tribe.
+The college celebrated the tenth anniversary of ʔaʔk̓ ʷustəƞáwt̓ xʷ House of Learning, Peninsula College Longhouse in 2017 with a retrospective art exhibit and a celebration honoring the Tribes and those instrumental in its construction.

 The 26,680 square-foot library is a centrally located campus resource with a smart classroom, individual and group study areas, conference rooms, print and electronic collections, and research workstations.
 Students are able to engage in reading, studying, and collaborative learning.